Keaft/the-pathfinders-lethal-company-modpack/README.md

  If you have saves that you wish to maintain, take a backup before installing this modpack.

  I'm inept at versioning.
-The date doesn't have to precisely measure the scope of my updates. :D
+The date doesn't have to precisely measure the scope of my updates. :D Welp... quickly messed that up.
+I'll probably go with [year].[month].[update_number]

 #### Known issue(s):
 - On startup **EmployeeAssignments** says it's out of date, but it's not. :D